Emilia Clarke: Philanthropy

 Clarke has lent her support to various charitable organisations.
-In September 2011, she joined the SMA UK Trust Team as their celebrity ambassador.
-The SMA Trust raises funds for research into spinal muscular atrophy.
 In August 2017, she became a patron of Open Door, a nonprofit that aims to help young people gain access to drama school auditions.
 She auctioned a chance to watch an episode of Game of Thrones with her at the 2018 Sean Penn Charity Gala, which raised over $120,000 benefiting the J/P HRO & Disaster Relief Organizations.
 In February 2018, she introduced the award recipients at London's Centrepoint Awards, which celebrates the courage shown by homeless young people.

 In April 2018, she was named the sole ambassador to the Royal College of Nursing (RCN).
 As the RCN's ambassador, Clarke pledged to use her voice to fight for greater investment in nursing and to challenge misconceptions.
 Clarke also pledged to join nurses and healthcare workers to tackle the issues affecting the profession, including a falling number in training and shortages in the current workforce.

 Clarke was also one of the numerous UK-based actresses to lend her voice to the Time's Up initiative, aimed at exposing sexual harassment and abuse, and creating a society free of gender-based discrimination in the workplace.
 In August 2018, Clarke, as well as Gemma Arterton, Lena Headey, Tom Hiddleston, Felicity Jones, Wunmi Mosaku, Florence Pugh, Gemma Chan, and Catherine Tate, featured in the short film titled Leading Lady Parts which took aim at the film industry's issue of gender inequality during the casting process.